skylight-hq/skylight.digital/pages/career_pathways/people-manager.md

 ##### Organizational and administrative skills

 You're adept at time management and are productive under pressure.
-You can juggle multiple tasks, prioritizing between client work, people management, and administrative tasks.
+You juggle multiple tasks, prioritizing between client work, people management, and administrative tasks.
 You ensure your reports complete their administrative duties on time (e.g. time cards, expense reports).

 ##### Representing Skylight’s values